GetStream/Winds/README.md

 ### Stream

 [Stream](https://getstream.io/?ref=winds) is an API for building activity feeds.
 For the Winds application, the ability to follow users, RSS feeds and playlists is powered by Stream.
 The machine learning that delivers personalized content suggestions to each user is also enabled by Stream (to learn more about Stream's machine learning, check out our [personalization docs](https://getstream.io/docs_personalization?ref=winds)).
-In addition to the application itself, if you're a designer you may also enjoy ([Stream's UI kit for feeds](https://getstream.io/based-feed-ui-kit-sketch?ref=winds)) for feeds.

-*Stream accounts are free for up to 3 million feed updates and handle personalization (machine learning) for up to 100 users.*
+Stream accounts are free for up to 3 million feed updates and handle personalization (machine learning) for up to 100 users.

 ### Algolia

 Algolia is used for lightning fast and relevant search.
 We use their [JavaScript search client](https://www.npmjs.com/package/algoliasearch?ref=winds) to easily setup the Winds search implementation.

-*With Algolia, accounts are free up to 10k records and 100k operations.*
+Algolia, accounts are free up to 10k records and 100k operations.

 ### MongoDB

 MongoDB Atlas provides a Database as a Service, and services as the backend datastore for Winds.
-Without Atlas, we would be tied up with tasks such as database administration.

 ## Tutorials